grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="7">
-<li>Search your Downloads folder for a file named "ubuntu-22.04.4-desktop-amd64" then press "Open"</li>
+<li>Locate and select the "ubuntu-22.04.4-desktop-amd64" file in your Downloads folder, then click "Open."</li>
 </ol>

 <p align="center">